JackTschetter/more-memory-safety-bugs/README.md

 This repository contains the source files reverse-overflow.c, int-to-buf-oflow.c.
 The repository also contains the precompiled binaries reverse-overflow, and int-to-buf-oflow.
 Suggested to use the precompiled binaries provided, although I did not require this of my students, but it makes the lab much easier.<br>

+**Note** This lab was designed and the binaries are compiled for Linux x86-64.
+It is strongly reccommended to use a machine running Ubuntu 22.04.
+If you are using a different Linux x86-64 distribution that might also work, but has not been tested.
+Other Unix style x86-64 systems might also work, but with significant difficulties. <br>

 ${\color{red}WARNING}$ This is intentionally vulnerable low level code and source code that deliberately ignores software engineering best practices.
 These files were created for the sole purpose of teaching a class on Designing and Developing Secure Software.
 The command used to compile the binaries does so in a way that intentionally disables various defense mechanisms against certain kinds of attacks.
 Exercise enhanced caution when downloading and using the provided code.

 ---